If you own a pool, you need to read this article.

-If you remember the Ebola outbreak of 2014, a UV robot named "Saul" made his debut and did not disappoint.
+If you remember the Ebola outbreak of 2014, and now covid, a UV robot named "Saul" made his debut and did not disappoint.

-"Saul" the UV robot, made by a San Antonio based company called Xenex, proved to in fact be a literal killing machine.
+"Saul," the UV robot, made by a San Antonio based company called Xenex, proved to be a germ-killing machine.

-It's been well documented that UV is an incredibly heavy hitter pertaining to disinfection.
+It's been well documented that UV is a power hitter in the world of disinfection.

-Multiple medical studies have shown that UV can disinfect at an extremely effective level that is changing the way hospitals are viewing disinfection and even the use of bleach (chlorine).
+Multiple medical studies have shown that UV can disinfect at a highly effective level that is changing the way hospitals view disinfection and even the use of bleach (chlorine).

 It's the real deal!

 This stuff filters down to around 4 microns, prevents algae, prevents biofilm, recharges with backwash, and it never needs to be replaced.
 Yes, it can outlast your filter.

-3 - Mineral Induction Combination Systems - combine anti-microbial minerals into the pool water that automatically deliver bacteria and algae-fighting elements in combination with optimized chlorine for a cleaner, more comfortable pool water that doesn't require daily maintenance.
+3 - Mineral Induction Combination Systems - these units combine anti-microbial minerals into the pool water that automatically delivers bacteria and algae-fighting elements in combination with optimized chlorine induction for cleaner, more comfortable pool water that requires less maintenance.